-Step 3 Final Application
+Step 2 Final Application

+This section applies to projects awarded prior to 2020 or those projects pursuing an advanced pathway and awarded in 2020.
 Applicant implements the project's green features and elements during construction.
 At Final Application, the Applicant completes the following worksheets from the EGC Workbook: